15 Reasons to Keep the Spark AliveRelationships

 But if you’re having great sex on a regular basis, the proof is in the pudding.
 You may still find yourself comparing your relationship to others, but remembering last night’s marathon session will put things in perspective and remind you that while many couplings may LOOK like they’re full of passion, your relationship actually is.

 7. It’s a great way to communicate without talking

 Everyone wants to feel close to their partner, but not everyone wants to spend hours candidly talking about their feelings.
-When you want to express how much you love, desire, admire, and appreciate your partner, being intimate is a great way to show instead of tell.
+When you want to express how much you love, desire, admire and appreciate your partner, being intimate is a great way to show instead of telling.

 8. You’ll have fewer headaches